Breast reduction surgery helps to alleviate discomfort and achieve a more balanced silhouette.

 How can we help?

 Associate Professor Dean White offers breast reduction surgery for patients who would like to reduce the size of their breasts and have them reshaped for an enhanced appearance.
 Many women choose to undergo the surgery in order to alleviate neck and back pain and to achieve a more balanced body shape.
-To find out more about what the procedure involves as well as some of the risks you should consider, please have a look here.
+Read about what the procedure involves as well as some of the risks you should consider in breast reduction surgery.

 If you are considering a breast reduction procedure, we encourage you to come in for an initial consultation so that you can discuss your concerns, questions and aesthetic goals in detail.
 Associate Professor White will take the time to explain the procedure to you, and let you know how you can best prepare for the surgery, as well as what to expect from the recovery period.